noire-chan/MCsniperPY/README.md

 ## Setup

-You have to provide the sniper with accounts, you can also edit the config file if wanted.
+You have to provide the sniper with accounts to snipe names on; you can also edit the `config.txt` file for more advanced options if you'd like.

 ### Accounts

-Open the file `accounts.txt` and put your accounts in.
+Open the file `accounts.txt` and enter your account login information.

-The order for accounts are:
+The proper format for login information is:

 `email:password:sq1:sq2:sq3`

-Sq1, 2 and 3 being the answer to security questions.
-The order of these are the same order that they appear on the Minecraft website.
+Sq1, 2 and 3 being the answers to the account's security questions (if they exist).
+The order of these is the same order that they appear in on the Minecraft website.
 The security questions are optional.
+To add another account, simply press "Enter" to create a new line in the text file, then input the login information of your other account.
+Every account will follow the same login info format.

 Here's an example of a valid `accounts.txt`: